ReillyFarrell/portfolio/music/index.md

 Summaries, scores, and code for musical compositions and projects.

 <div class="tiles">
-{% for post in site.categories.music %}
+{% for post in site.categories.media %}
   {% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->